Gone are the days of decorating every spare inch of space in my home. These days, less is more when ushering in a new season.

 neutral fall throw pillows

-For a subtle touch of fall color, I’ve incorporate this pretty shade of gold alongside my usual blues and neutrals.
+To bring in a subtle touch of fall colors, I’ve incorporated this pretty shade of gold alongside my usual blues and neutrals.
+One of the best ways to add pops of color is to use pillow covers.
+I can easily store them each year without using up tons of space.
 It adds just enough warmth and definitely adds that fall feeling.

 blanket draped over the arm of the couch